-Data Synthesis: Four observational studies evaluated detection rates using specific screening intervals among men who have sex with men (MSM) or HIV positive individuals outside the United States.
-Higher rates of detection were reported for early syphilis in HIV positive MSM (8.1% vs. 3.1%, p=0.001), newly acquired syphilis in HIV positive MSM (7.3 cases [95% CI, 5.2 to 9.9] vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient years; p<0.05); early latent syphilis in MSM (1.7% vs. 0.4%, p=0.008); and early syphilis in higher risk MSM (53% vs. 16%, p=0.001) when screening occurred every 3 months compared with 6 or 12 months.
-Three diagnostic accuracy studies found that treponemal or non-treponemal tests are accurate screening tests for syphilis in asymptomatic individuals (sensitivity >85%, specificity >91% for non-treponemal and treponemal tests in most studies), but require confirmatory testing.
-Two studies of the accuracy of reverse sequence testing indicated that using an automated treponemal test for initial screening resulted in a higher rate of false reactive tests compared with using Rapid Plasma Reagin as an initial test in a low prevalence U.S. population (0.6% vs. 0.0%, p=0.03), and in a higher prevalence Canadian population (0.26% vs. 0.13%), but both methods also identified additional positive tests that would not have been identified using conventional methods.
+Data Synthesis: Four observational studies conducted outside the United States evaluated detection rates using specific screening intervals among men who have sex with men (MSM) or persons living with HIV.
+Higher rates of detection were reported for early syphilis in MSM living with HIV (8.1% vs. 3.1%; p=0.001), newly acquired syphilis in MSM living with HIV (7.3 cases [95% CI, 5.2 to 9.9] vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient-years; p<0.05); early latent syphilis in MSM (1.7% vs. 0.4%; p=0.008); and early syphilis in higher-risk MSM (53% vs. 16%; p=0.001) when screening every 3 months compared with 6 or 12 months.
+Three diagnostic accuracy studies found that treponemal or nontreponemal tests are accurate screening tests for syphilis in asymptomatic persons (sensitivity >85% and specificity >91% for nontreponemal and treponemal tests in most studies) but require confirmatory testing.
+Two studies of the accuracy of reverse sequence testing indicated that using an automated treponemal test for initial screening resulted in a higher rate of false-reactive tests compared with using the Rapid Plasma Reagin test as an initial test in a low prevalence U.S. population (0.6% vs. 0.0%; p=0.03) and a higher prevalence Canadian population (0.26% vs. 0.13%), but both methods also identified additional positive tests that would not have been identified using conventional methods.